I'm

-I'm almost certain that the earth shifted off it's axis just a bit from marketers the world around jumping for joy when the PPC concept was introduced.
+almost certain that the earth shifted off it's axis just a bit from

-Pay Per Click (PPC) campaigns hold a special place in the world of online advertising and promotion.
-For the first time ever, online businesses had at their disposal a time-saving, affordable alternative to search engine optimization and banner advertising.
+world of online advertising and promotion.
+For the first time ever, online businesses had at their disposal a

-Even more compelling: a brand new web site could grab traffic in a matter of hours, not weeks or months.
+matter of hours, not weeks or months.
 A spot in the top ten for your keywords?
-No problem.
-Just bid for it.

 Today, PPC remains the front runner in traffic generation.
-Even in the face of troubling problems like click-fraud and sky-rocketing bid prices, pay-per-click remains the ideal choice for small businesses in need of a quick, reliable source of traffic.
+Even in the face of troubling problems like click-fraud and sky-rocketing bid prices, pay-per-click remains the ideal

-In fact, I really shouldn't even mention the potential trouble spots.
-Click fraud and high prices are mostly the product of the over-saturated, fiercely competitive markets.
+really shouldn't even mention the potential trouble spots.
+Click fraud and high

 As a smart marketer aiming for the hidden niche, you'll be in much calmer pay-per-click waters.